jdlph/MIOCSV/README.md

 1. retrieve a line from the file
 2. parse a line into a set of strings

-Operation 1 iterates every each char and search for the line terminator (i.e., '\n') while operation 2 repeats the same process but rather looking for the delimiter over the same set of chars returned from 1.
+Operation 1 iterates every each char and search for the line terminator (i.e., '\n') while Operation 2 repeats the same process but rather looking for the delimiter over the same set of chars returned from 1.

 For a file with _N_ chars, this implementation involves two almost identical linear searches and implies a number of _O(2N)_ constant operations (in terms of comparison to these special chars).
 Why not combine them into one and reduce the operations into _O(N)_ times?
-Even _O(2N)~O(N)_ in complexity analysis, their difference cannot be ignored in this context.
+Even _O(2N)~O(N)_ in complexity analysis, their difference in CPU time cannot be ignored in this context.
+This can be achieved by introducing an iterator directly pointing to the stream of chars.
 #### Copy Matters

 There are several data copy operations going around with this implementation as illustrated by the following figure.